neil-morrison44/pocket-sync/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs**
+Copy over the log from the folder that opens when you click the "Open Log Folder" button at the bottom of settings.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]
  - Version [e.g. 11]